 Enrolled UWEC student have until May 1 each year to cancel their housing contract without financial liability and a full refund of the $75 housing deposit.
+After May 1st, a student is fully obligated to the entire contract, unless they withdraw from the University, graduate, enter into ACTIVE military service or get married.

 When you completed the housing application, you should have reviewed, signed, and received a copy of the housing contract.
 Click below to review the terms of the housing contract.